-Shooters are often criticised for being linear, and GoW couldn't be any more so, unless lead designer Cliff Bleszinski somehow jumped out of your disc drive, tied a rope through a ring in your nose and led you through each level with an electric cattle prod hovering near your toilet area.
+Shooters are often criticised for being linear, and GoW couldn't be any more so unless lead designer Cliff Bleszinski somehow jumped out of your PC, tied a rope through a ring in your nose, and led you through each level with an electric cattle prod hovering near your toilet area.
 But this is a good thing.
 Cut through all the macho bluster and there's an unadulterated simplicity to this fantastic romp that is refreshing; apart from kicking down the occasional door, arming some fuse boxes and rotating a handle or two, there’s not much else to do but pick up ammo, practise your action reload and shoot dead a fantastic assortment of plug-ugly enemies.

-Having left his squad to search for his father following the cataclysmic events of Emergence Day, our tightly coiled spring of a hero, Marcus Fenix, is four years into a 40-stretch he got for desertion, when he is ‘pardoned' by hard-ass Colonel Victor Hoffman and released to help fight the Locust Horde.
+Having left his squad to search for his father following the cataclysmic events of Emergence Day, our tightly coiled spring of a hero Marcus Fenix is four years into a 40-stretch he got for desertion.
+Then he's 'pardoned' by hard-ass Colonel Victor Hoffman and released to help fight the Locust Horde.
 I'm guessing that even before he was sent down, Marcus was a somewhat feral, uncommunicative type; clearly, here is a man who never had a puppy when he was a child.
 Marcus's dialogue, growls and genuinely disturbing death-throe yelps are voiced brilliantly throughout by John DiMaggio, a man with a larynx so powerful he could gargle with cream crackers.

-GoW's strengths are in the variation of its bestiary, its rolling, four-weapon slot loadouts and its pacing, which constantly hovers somewhere between brisk and frantic.
-The game’s AI is reasonably aggressive, so grubs will flank and engage you at close quarters if you don’t pop them first.
-The masochistic buzz this persistent tension brings to the action is amplified by the ever-present threat of Wretches, who bound towards you like dopey Red Setters but with rather more deadly intent.
+GoW's strengths are in the variation of its bestiary, its rolling, four-weapon slot loadouts, and its pacing, which constantly hovers somewhere between brisk and frantic.
+The AI is reasonably aggressive, so grubs will flank and engage you at close quarters if you don’t pop them first.
+The masochistic buzz this persistent tension brings to the action is amplified by the ever-present threat of wretches, who bound towards you like dopey Red Setters but with rather more deadly intent.

 Apart from a few fussy bosses, GoW's combat is uncomplicated and satisfying.
-The Longshot will give you a one-shot kill, while the Gnasher will take out a Wretch with a single blast.
-But nothing beats watching a Boomer’s head shoot skywards after a direct hit from the Torquebow.
-The more workaday automatic weapons—the Lancer and the Hammerburst—require more finesse to control their clever, creeping-recoil effect, while the chainsaw bayonet on the former gives you a fairly decisive edge in close combat.
+The longshot will give you a one-shot kill, while the gnasher will take out a wretch with a single blast.
+But nothing beats watching a boomer's head shoot skywards after a direct hit from the torquebow.
+The more workaday automatic weapons—the lancer and the hammerburst—require more finesse to control their clever, creeping-recoil effect, while the chainsaw bayonet on the former gives you a decisive edge in close combat.

-Although PC gamers were denied GoW's sequels, we did receive extra love with this first instalment here, and the addition of sequences involving Delta's encounters with the stompy Brumak.
-Overall, the game’s cutscenes never outstay their welcome and provide just the right amount of exposition, nudging along what little plot there is.
-GoW’s many systems rub along together beautifully, creating a seamless, intense experience.
-I took six and a half hours to complete this latest run-through, but I imagine that back in 2007 it would have taken me twice that, not least because I needed dozens of attempts to finish off the final boss, General RAAM.
+Although PC gamers were denied GoW's immediate sequel, we did receive extra love with this first instalment, and the addition of sequences involving Delta's encounters with the stompy brumak.
+GoW's many systems rub along together beautifully, creating a seamless, intense experience.
+Overall, the cutscenes never outstay their welcome and provide just the right amount of exposition, nudging along what little plot there is.
+I took six-and-a-half hours to complete this latest run-through, but I imagine that back in 2007 it would have taken me twice that, not least because I needed dozens of attempts to finish off the final boss, General RAAM.
 For the record, this time it took three goes.
 One day, I'm going to nail him first time.